 - With a cookie scoop, scoop dough into equal balls.
 Flatten the balls with a flat bottomed dish that is dipped in flour, taking care to gently remove the cookie dough from the dish if it does stick.

 - Place in freezer for 10 minutes to allow the cookie to keep it's form.
+Preheat oven to 350 F now so it will be ready when cookie dough is.

 - Bake at 350 degree F for 8-10 minutes until edges begin to brown.